celestiaorg/docs/docs/developers/full-stack-modular-development-guide.md

 First, create an Infura account and new project for IPFS.

-Create a file named `.env.local` in the `app` directory and add the following configuration with your own credentials:
+Create a file named `.env.local` in the `src` directory and add the following configuration with your own credentials:

 ```env title="frontend/.env.local"